-Appendix F contains the full text of Tarpon Springs' Heritage Preservation Ordinance.
+Appendix F contains the full text of Tarpon Springs' Heritage Preservation Ordinance and resolutions for adoption of the historic district and these guidelines.

 Appendix G contains relevant maps.

 Appendix H contains information on planning and assessment for flood risk reduction.